Norgreen/FRT-Media-Framing-Thesis/README.md

 File titled 'When Faces become Data_MariaNorgreen' contains the document for the thesis.

-The rest of the following readme contains information of the appendices.
+The rest of the following readme details the information of the appendices.